bcurran3/ChocolateyPackages/choco-package-list-backup/readme.md

 **choco-package-list-backup** saves in computer (name) specific folders so you can backup your Chocolatey package list from multiple computers to the same cloud destination(s).
 No confusion over what computer gets what packages!

+**choco-package-list-backup** saves a list of all your installed programs (AllProgramsList.txt) whether they were installed by Chocolatey or not.

 **choco-package-list-backup** is configurable.
 You can:

 * configure which locations you want or don't want to save to (default=all the locations found except the custom location)